Anatomy of topological Anderson transitions

 Although conceptually appealing, the average theory misses a trove of interesting information regarding sample-specific properties of disordered systems.
-The main goal of this letter is to uncover a fascinating hidden structure of intermittent topological phases, dubbed as {\em topological islands}.
-Both the number of such islands and their location on the phase diagram depend on a specific realization of disorder and therefore are completely lost in any ensemble averaged treatment.
-A key step in this direction is a physically meaningful definition of an integer-valued topological index, which does not rely neither on the ensemble averaging, nor on the thermodynamic limit, cf. \cite{prodan_entanglement_2010,prodan_disordered_2011,song_aiii_2014,mondragon-shem_topological_2014}.
+The main goal of this paper is to uncover a fascinating hidden structure of intermittent topological phases, dubbed {\em topological islands}.
+Both the number of such islands and their locations on the phase diagram are determined by the real zeros of the underlying random polynomial and are completely lost in any ensemble averaged treatment.
+A key step in this direction is a physically meaningful definition of an integer-valued topological index, which does not rely on the ensemble averaging, nor on the thermodynamic limit, cf. \cite{prodan_entanglement_2010,prodan_disordered_2011,song_aiii_2014,mondragon-shem_topological_2014}.

 We show that the finite-size scaling of the number of topological islands is a sensitive tool to reveal locations of the bulk topological Anderson transitions.
 Moreover, such finite-size scaling looks qualitatively distinct in different symmetry classes, eg., AIII vs. BDI, while their ensemble-average descriptions \cite{altland_topology_2015} are very much alike.

-Finally we discuss observable manifestations of topological transitions in mesoscopic size disordered samples.
-To this end we show that they leave sharp imprints on persistent currents as well as entanglement spectra.
+Our results are important for ongoing experimental efforts to detect 1D topological phase transitions and localization-delocalization phenomena.
+In many real experiments, such as recent topological Anderson insulator observations\cite{meier_observation_2018}, the system size is typically not large.
+As a result, self-averaged theories are less suitable for analysis.
+However, our results demonstrates what features one may expect in a real experiment setup, even when dealing with smaller systems.
+In the end, we discuss observable manifestations of topological transitions in mesoscopic size disordered samples\cite{meier_observation_2018, barkhofen_experimental_2023} on persistent currents as well as entanglement spectra.

 To illustrate the idea, let's consider a finite size disordered system defined on a ring,

 where $c_{N+1,A}=c_{1,A}$.
 Here A,B label two sub-lattices and $t_{j}$, $t_{j}'$ are hopping strengths within the unit cell and between nearest unit cells, respectively.
 The chiral symmetry preserving disorder is introduced as,